italloleon/endeavourTest/README.md

    - Import Api Plugin Created
 3. The brewery item has to be organizable by category, categories are based on `brewery_type`.
    - Done ✅
-   - Each item category was imported and saved on a Wp Category
+   - Each item category was imported and saved in a Wp Category
 4. Create at least 1 function that shows part of the imported data in a template.
    - Done ✅
    - A single template was created to visualize the imported data.
 This can be checked immediately after import, which allows viewing of each created item.